florentpoujol/laravel-attributes-metadata/readme.md

 ## Example presets

-You will finnd in the `Examples` folder already-built and flexible preset for a variety of common use cases.
+The `Examples` folder contain already-built and flexible preset for a variety of common use cases.

 You *may* built your own preset by extending these one, but we do not recommand it.
 They are here solely as example, for use in the example project and for tests, we make not promise to not introduce a breaking change, even during a pakcage minor version bump.